 If you set up your loan the right way (see below), there is also no financial disadvantage versus paying a bigger deposit than 5-10%.

-You may hear of lenders offering 0% deposit home loans for Doctors, but the catch of these is that they are usually at much higher interest rates.
+You may hear of lenders offering 0% deposit home loans for Doctors, but the catch of these at least a portion of the loan is typically at a much higher interest rate.

 Understand the costs of buying a home